 Mrs Macquarie’s Point, the dress circle seats for the Sydney fireworks.
 We have spent many a NYE here and today share our review of this favourite New Years Eve spot.

-Where is it?
+Where is Mrs Macquarie’s Point?

 What is available at the site?

-You can bring in all your own food and non alcoholic drinks but no glass.
+You can bring in all your own food and non-alcoholic drinks but no glass.
 You are searched on entry and they do take things away so it’s best just to follow the rules.

 Would I do it again?